vashisthabhinav/JavaDSA_Sorting/README.md

 # Data Structures and Algorithms in Java
 A data structure is a particular way of organizing data in a computer so that it can be used effectively. <br>
-Here, I have added my codes while learning sorting from online resources.
+Here, I have added my codes while learning sorting from various online resources.